i-am-arathypm/Master-Java/15/thread.md

 - Thread class directly represent a thread.
 - Can be created by extending Thread class.
-- Limitaion: Since java does not support Multi Inheritance , we cannot extend another class if you extend Thread.
+- Limitaion: Since java does not support Multiple Inheritance , we cannot extend another class if you extend Thread.

 ## Runnable